Return to the search form Return to your search results

 The cost of personal travel depends entirely on each student’s individual travel plans and spending habits.
 Estimates for personal travel costs provided by past students on this program vary significantly from $800 to as much as $6,000 or more per session.

-You can find information about options for funding your study abroad experience, including financial aid, scholarships, grants, etc, on UI Study Abroad’s Funding Website.
+You can find information about options for funding your study abroad experience, including financial aid, scholarships, grants, etc., on UI Study Abroad’s Finances page.

 The University of Iowa’s English department also offers scholarships that English majors can apply to this program.
 You can find more information about these options on the UI’s Scholarship Portal website.